 Other Specialist Geoscience.
 For geoscientists in other specialist areas.
 This Field of Practice includes researchers in such diverse fields of geoscience as mineralogy, petrology, volcanology, palaeontology, atmospheric geophysics, and meteorite research.

 The voluntary registered grade of membership is designed to be self-regulatory, meet the minimum requirements of any State or Federal legislation for professional standards, and help maintain professional standards and a high level of competence among geoscience practitioners.

-The requirements for RPGeo include formal qualification of a tertiary geoscience degree or equivalent approved by the AIG Federal Council, and a minimum of five years of experience of a responsible nature and involving exercise of independent judgement in the nominated Field of Practice.
+The requirements for RPGeo include formal qualification of a tertiary geoscience degree or equivalent approved by the AIG Board, and a minimum of five years of experience of a responsible nature and involving exercise of independent judgement in the nominated Field of Practice.

-Four referees, two of whom must be AIG members, must attest to the knowledge of the applicant’s professional work and experience in the nominated Field of Practice.
+A minimum of four referees, two of whom must be AIG Members or Fellows, must attest to the knowledge of the applicant’s professional work and experience in the nominated Field of Practice.

 The names of applicants for registration are published in the AIG News for peer review and acceptance.
 Interviews are an option at the discretion of the Registration Board.

 Registered Professional Geoscientists are required to undergo continuing professional development and to keep a record of the activities undertaken.

 CPD activities typically include attendance at conferences, undertaking relevant postgraduate education including extension courses, in-house courses, distance learning, on-the-job training, mentoring activities, work on Committees, and private reading of learned publications.